Network policy

 Ingress intra-project traffic network policy

-When you create a project, you create a default base ProjectNetworkPolicy on the system cluster to allow intra-project communication.
+When you create a project, you create a default base ProjectNetworkPolicy on the Management API server to allow intra-project communication.
 This policy allows ingress traffic from other workloads in the same project.
 You can remove it, but be careful if doing so, as this results in denying both intraproject and container workload communication.

 Egress intra-project traffic network policy